The Online Workbook is an abridged workbook resource that serves as a reference for students when your printed Workbook PDF is not on hand.

 - Do Sitting Meditation once each day for five minutes, exploring presence on your own.

-- Complete the Pleasant Events Calendar (handout).
+- Complete the Pleasant Events Calendar (worksheet).

 - Select one activity that you do every day such as washing your face, brushing your teeth, washing a few dishes, taking out the garbage or walking the dog—and do this activity mindfully each day.